Histamine Intolerance Symptoms and Natural Treatment

 When thinking about what foods to eat, in general the fresher the better.
 Freshly cooked meat, freshly caught fish, eggs, rice, real peanut butter, fresh fruits, fresh vegetables (except those listed above) coconut milk, almond milk, coconut oil, olive oil, herbs and spices can all be consumed.

-DAO is the main enzyme responsible for the metabolism of foods that you eat.
+DAO is the main histamine degrading enzyme responsible for the metabolism of foods that you consume.
 Unfortunately DAO can get low due to gluten intolerance, leaky gut, dysbiosis, SIBO, alcohol, IBS, IBD, NSAIDs, antidepressants, and histamine (H2) blockers like Pepcid, Zantac and Tagamet.

 You would think that histamine blockers would help, but in reality they can deplete the DAO enzyme leaving you with only the option to take antihistamines for the rest of your life.